-- to finance or refinance capital expenditure; - to refinance any debt.
+- to finance or refinance capital expenditures; - to refinance debt.

 Therefore, the Group is exposed to financial and capital market risk resulting from mismatches between the Group's capital requirements and its access to capital.
 The Group's ability to raise funding may be influenced by, among other things, its own operating performance and general economic, financial, legal and industry conditions.
-If these conditions deteriorate, there could be an adverse effect on the Group's ability to finance or refinance capital expenditure and/or to refinance its existing debt as and when they are due.
+If these conditions deteriorate, there could be an adverse effect on the Group's ability to finance or refinance capital expenditures and/or to refinance its existing debt as and when they are due.

-The Group has a policy for raising and managing borrowed funds to address the financing and refinancing risk.
-The Group's policy is, among other things, to maintain centralized fundraising, to maintain financial planning, to ensure the necessary funding at least 1 year ahead and to diversify funding sources.
+The Group has a policy for raising and managing borrowed funds to address the funding issues and financing risk.
+The Group's policy is, among other things, to maintain centralized fundraising and to diversify funding sources.
+The Group has a Financial Risk Management Policy in place to address refinancing risk.